SuperIlu/DOjS/README.md

 The following hardware/functions are available:
 * 8/16/24 and 32 bit 2D graphics.
 On 24/32bit display modes alpha channel transparency is available.
+* BMP, PCX, TGA and PNG image reading and writing
+* GRX font loading and rendering
 * Keyboard input
 * Mouse input
 * Joystick/Joyport input